bigreddale/webpack-exercise/README.md

    include the leading './'.

-## Loading non-CommonJS JavaScript Files
+## Loading jQuery as we Webpack Plugin

-Webpack starts with the config file you created earlier, and traces all `require()` statements to load the modules they specify.

-To load a file that is not packaged as a CommonJS module, simply add it to your `webpack.config.js` file:

-    	...
-    	entry: ['./src/js/app.js', './src/js/lib/jquery-2.2.0.min.js'],
-    	...

-We've used jQuery purely for example. (jQuery does also test to see whether it's being `require()`ed, so you can use it in that form too.)

-## An Alternate way to load jQuery

 Instead of loading jQuery ourselves, we can have Webpack do it.

-1. Install jQuery locally using `npm`.
+1. Install jQuery locally using `npm install jquery`.
 Modify your `webpack.config.js`:

 	```
 	var webpack = require('webpack');